ArshaAboo/cuda-projects/README.md

 2D reduction.ipynb provides different implementations of reducing a 2D array to a 1D array such that each element in the 1D array is the sum of all the elements in a single row of the matrix.
 Explores different optimizations such as memory coalescing, tree-reductions, warp-level reductions and compares the execution time and other metrics.

+MatrixMultiplication.ipynb implements a large scale multi-threaded matrix multiplication using shared memory and an optimization technique called tiling.